We write on a variety of topics, but you'll see some common themes: doing things for yourself, being creative, and sustainable living.

 A Sap-Free Christmas?

 Pine resin smells wonderful at Christmas time, but I hate the black marks it leaves on my hands (and anything I touch) for days.
-This year, I discovered a miraculous reprieve.
+This year, I discovered a miraculous reprieve: waterless hand sanitizer.

 It also works on many kinds of glues, softening them to peel or rub off easily.

-1) Physically remove as much as possible.
-If you can scrape, pick, or blot up most of the goo, you will be way ahead.
+- Physically remove as much as possible: If you can scrape, pick, or blot up most of the goo, you will be way ahead.
 Try using a stick or cardboard scrap to scrape up the worst lumps; or wrap a bag over your hand, so you can throw away the goo without getting it on you.

-2) Find the right cleaner: do you need a chemical solvent, or a non-toxic or natural cleaner?
+- Find the right cleaner: Do you need a chemical solvent, or a non-toxic or natural cleaner?
 Check the label for recommended solvents or 'cleanup' products.

 - Resins and sap: Alcohols (rubbing alcohol, hand sanitizer), acetone, or turpentine.

-- School Glue, Elmers' / wood glue, home-made 'slime': soap and water, vinegar.
+- School glue, Elmer's glue, wood glue, homemade 'slime': Soap and water, vinegar.

-- Chewing gum: Chill & chip away, or warm up & remove while gooey.
+- Chewing gum: Chill and chip away, or warm up and remove while gooey.
 Get residue with oil-based remedies like peanut butter or WD-40, then wash with soapy water.